octobercms/docs/backend-forms.md

       type: checkbox
       default: true

 `partial` - renders a partial, the `path` field can refer to a partial view file otherwise the field name is used as the partial name.
+Inside the partial the variable `$formModel` is available as the class object `Backend\Classes\FormField`.

-    comments_content:
+    content:
         type: partial
-        path: @/plugins/acme/blog/models/comments/_content.htm
+        path: @/plugins/acme/blog/models/comments/_content_field.htm

 `widget` - renders a custom form widget, the `type` field can refer directly to the class name of the widget or the registered alias name.